James Franck: Career in Göttingen

-Exile
+For his work during this time period, Franck was elected to the American Academy of Arts and Sciences in 1929.

+Middle life

 This period came to an end when the Nazi Party won power in Germany in an election on 2 March 1933.
-The following month it enacted the Law for the Restoration of the Professional Civil Service, which provided for the retirement or dismissal of all Jewish civil servants, along with political opponents of the government.
+The following month, it enacted the Law for the Restoration of the Professional Civil Service, which provided for the retirement or dismissal of all Jewish civil servants, along with political opponents of the government.
 As a veteran of the First World War, Franck was exempt, but he submitted his resignation anyway on 17 April 1933.
-He once commented that science was his God and nature was his religion.
+He once commented that science was his god and nature was his religion.
 He did not require his daughters to attend religious instruction classes at school, and even let them have a decorated tree at Christmas; but he was proud of his Jewish heritage all the same.
 He was the first academic to resign in protest over the law.
 Newspapers around the world reported it, but no government or university protested.

 Franck assisted Frederick Lindemann in helping dismissed Jewish scientists find work overseas, before he left Germany in November 1933.
 After a brief visit to the United States, where he measured the absorption of light in heavy water with Wood at Johns Hopkins University, he took up a position at the Niels Bohr Institute in Copenhagen.
 He needed a new collaborator, so he took on Hilde Levi, whose recent thesis had impressed him.
 His original intention was to continue his research into the fluorescence of vapours and liquids, but under Bohr's influence they began to take an interest in biological aspects of these reactions, particularly photosynthesis, the process by which plants use light to convert carbon dioxide and water into more organic compounds.
 Biological processes turned out to be far more complicated than simple reactions in atoms and molecules.
 He co-authored two papers with Levi on the subject, which he would return to over the following years.

 Franck found a position at the Polytekniske Læreanstalt in Copenhagen for Arthur von Hippel, who was now his son in law, having married his daughter Dagmar.
 He decided to provide financial security for his children by dividing his Nobel Prize money between them.
 The gold medal itself was entrusted to Niels Bohr for safekeeping.
 When Germany invaded Denmark on 9 April 1940, the Hungarian chemist George de Hevesy dissolved the gold medal, along with that of Max von Laue in aqua regia to prevent the Germans from taking them.
 He placed the resulting solution on a shelf in his laboratory at the Niels Bohr Institute.
 After the war, he returned to find the solution undisturbed and precipitated the gold out of the acid.
 The Nobel Society then recast the Nobel Prize medals.